daviddalpiaz/appliedstats/cat-int.md

 ##           33.47937            -0.05441            12.57547            -0.10252
 ```

 It seems that it doesn't produce the same results.
-Right away we notice that the intercept is different, as is the the coefficient in front of `disp`.
+Right away we notice that the intercept is different, as is the coefficient in front of `disp`.
 We also notice that the remaining two coefficients are of the same magnitude as their respective counterparts using the domestic variable, but with a different sign.
 Why is this happening?

-It turns out, that by using a factor variable, `R` is automatically creating a dummy variable for us.
+It turns out that by using a factor variable, `R` is automatically creating a dummy variable for us.
 However, it is not the dummy variable that we had originally used ourselves.

 `R` is fitting the model